stephend/citybeautiful.nz/_posts/2016-08-21-better-urban-planning-part-1.md

 ### Where are we now?

 New Zealand is a highly urbanised country, and like the rest of the world, is only getting more urbanised.
 But in part this depends how we define "urban".
 According to our own definition, 86% of New Zealanders live in urban areas.
-But if we use the standard definitions for other countries, we're actually one of the least urban countries in the OECD.
+But if we use the standard definitions for other countries, we're actually less urban than the average OECD country.

 ![Graph of urbanisation in OECD countries.
 New Zealand is below the average.](/images/2016/urbanisation.png)